corbin-c/jsmarc/README.md

 **/!\ This module can't work without the MarcParser, unless you build your own `record` object, with the required structure.**

-The MarcHelper module is able to read from MARC definitions files (see folder [definitions](./definitions/) for further details) and enrich records with labels explaining the fields, subfields and indicators meanings.
+The MarcHelper module is able to read from MARC definitions files (see the [`definitions`](./definitions/) folder for further details) and enrich records with labels explaining the fields, subfields and indicators meanings.

 It provides the `explainRecord` function, which takes a parsed Marc record and a format as arguments.
 The function returns a promises which resolves when the MARC